25 Fun Things To Do With Baby

 Educational, brain-stimulating and bonding baby activities for every age and stage.
 Oh, and you'll have fun too.

-Just one thing before you read: Babies develop at different rates.
-If your baby doesn’t seem ready for a certain activity, try it again in a month or two.
-Know that all babies are different.
+Just one thing to keep in mind before you read: Babies develop at different rates so if your baby doesn’t seem ready for a certain activity, try it again in a month or two.
 Your baby also could downright hate an activity we suggest.
-That’s normal!
-Feel free to improvise (and leave your suggestions in the comments!).
+That’s normal too!
+Feel free to improvise until you find something that makes you both happy.

 0 months: Swing time